Bridging Loans UK: What Are They & How Do They Work?

-- A closed bridge loan has a fixed date when repayment is expected.
+A closed bridging loan, which has a fixed repayment date when payment is expected.
 There will be a short time of months or even weeks to repay what you owe.

-Unsurprisingly, open bridge loans tend to be more expensive than closed bridge loans because they are more flexible and pose a higher risk for the lenders.
+Unsurprisingly, an open bridging loan costs more than a closed bridging loan because they are more flexible and pose a higher risk for the lenders.

 Which loan should I choose?

-When choosing your bridging finance, there are a few essential factors to consider.
+When choosing your bridging finance, there are a few essential factors to consider before borrowing money.
 These include: